sososkxksodkd/Amogus/README.md

             while elapsedTime < t do
                 local dt = RunService.Heartbeat:Wait()
                 dt = math.clamp(dt, 0.001, 0.05)

+                -- LAUF-ANIMATION ENTFERNT (Schwebendes Aussehen)
+                if hum then
+                    local animator = hum:FindFirstChild("Animator")
+                    if animator then
+                        for _, track in pairs(animator:GetPlayingAnimationTracks()) do
+                            if track.Priority == Enum.AnimationPriority.Movement or track.Priority == Enum.AnimationPriority.Core then
+                                track:Stop()
+                            end
+                        end
+                    end
+                end

                 if isLookingForRobo and tick() - nextRoboCheck > 1 then
                     nextRoboCheck = tick()